WordPress SEO spam: tips to find and remove it

 We wish all websites were well protected from malicious attacks and hackers — and we are always ready to help them stay safe.
 We have previously published a post answering the popular user question: “My website has been hacked: what to do?”.

 Today, let’s focus specifically on SEO spam as a type of malicious attack.
 We will discuss what it is, what it includes, and how to deal with it.
 If your website is built with WordPress, this post will be particularly useful for you — because we list ways to find and remove SEO spam on WordPress.

 You may have heard about SEO spam in SEO questions and answers.
 SEO spam, also known as spamdexing, is a set of techniques used to increase search engine ranking and visitors by manipulation.

 Spammers deceive the search engine bots into including the content they otherwise would not, as well as fooling users into clicking links they otherwise would not.
 Another popular term for these practices is “Black Hat SEO”.

 Even relatively innocent techniques like keyword-stuffing on your own website are considered SEO spam.
-However, today we focus on malicious SEO spam that involves the hacking of other websites in order to insert spam links or other assets into it.
+However, today, we focus on malicious SEO spam that involves the hacking of other websites in order to insert spam links or other assets into them.
 By applying these techniques, hackers try to exploit the reputation and popularity of websites.